-at the beginning of each academic year to the members of the teaching, administrative and technical staff employed in the PSP, and at the beginning of each cycle of implementation of the PSP to the new entrant students.
-In addition, it is presented at the reception event for the new students of the PSP, while the social partners and bodies with which the PSP cooperates, are also informed.
+The Quality Policy followed by the PSP is communicated electronically (via email) at the beginning of each academic year to the members of the teaching, administrative and technical staff employed in the PSP, and at the beginning of each cycle of implementation of the PSP to the new entrant students.

 The members of the EAAP verified that the PSP and the Department have a process for reviewing the findings and recommendations of such external evaluations.
 This includes a preliminary review by the Director of the PSP and the Chair of the Department and notification of the evaluation results to all faculty and staff of the PSP.
-A faculty meeting is scheduled to discuss the findings and recommendations and identify next steps of action.
+A faculty meeting is scheduled to discuss the findings and recommendations and identify the next steps for action.
 These recommendations and the incorporation in their processes include the compliance with the MODIP requirements, the development of strategic goals and the policy for quality control.

 The EEAP also found that the PSP and the Department have undertaken a multidimensional activity in creating more digital skills courses and they have balanced the distribution of all courses in the Scientific Fields of the PSP courses.
-The members of the PSP have a good communication and collaboration with alumni through a social media page and the posting of information highlighting the academic and professional development of their members.
-Moreover, they have strengthened the relations with social partners and have developed cooperation with Institutions that are related to the PSP of Social Sciences and Humanities in Education.
-The Director of the PSP and the Head of the Department have also provided information about the activities of different committees of the PSP, the intended learning outcomes of the courses, the teaching, learning and assessment procedures used, the learning opportunities available to their students and the degree awarded.
+Moreover, they have strengthened the relations with social partners and have developed cooperation with Institutions that are related to the PSP of Political Science and Sociology.
+The Director of the PSP has also provided information about the activities of different committees of the Programme, the intended learning outcomes of the courses, the teaching, learning and assessment procedures used, the learning opportunities available to their students and the degree awarded.